openequella/openequella.github.io/gettingstarted/InstallingEquella.md

 - SBT

 ## Build the Installer
+*_NOTE:  Currently the build process requires a 'local maven' repo of 'equella-deps' that is not yet available to the community.
+We are preparing those dependencies to be available to the community and the work should be completed soon._*

 If you don't have / don't want to use a pre-built binary, building Equella yourself is fairly straight forward:
 1. Clone the Equella core repo ``` ~$ git clone git@github.com:equella/Equella.git ```.
 1. Pull down the local Maven repo.